 Government and politics

-The district was divided into three sections for the 2008 elections, namely east, west and south.
+Nationally the district was divided into three sections for the 2008 elections, namely east, west and south.
 The district was a stronghold of ZANU-PF from 1980 until the time of the 2008 parliamentary election, when the opposition Movement for Democratic Change MDC-T won all three seats.

 Bikita South, Zaka east and central, is made of wards 1, 2, 3, 4, 6, 7, 8, 26, 28, and 29.